Gyuri1/FMC_CSV_Import_Export/README.md

     `python fmc_export.py Global BULK-ACP`

-    where Global is the domain name and BULK-ACP is the name of the ACP
+    where Global is the domain name and BULK-ACP is the name of the ACP.

+    This is the syntax of a non-Global domain, like DC:  `Global\DC`.

 2. You can modify the Policy ACP CSV file using the **known objects** and please **rename ALL of the 3 files** to the new ones, for example: